Why am I getting a domain join error when I create a WorkSpace?

 - Confirm that the custom configured organizational unit (OU) from your directory or connected directory configuration is valid.
 Then, verify that the AD Connector service account has permission to create computer objects in that OU.

-- Verify that the AD Connector service account unlocked and is updated with the latest credentials.
+- If you use an AD Connector, verify that the AD Connector service account is unlocked and updated with the latest credentials.

-- Confirm that the DNS servers configured in the service account are reachable, and that they have valid SRV records.
-To validate both of these requirements, join an Amazon Elastic Compute Cloud (Amazon EC2) instance from the AD Connector VPC to your on-premises AD.
+- If you use an AD Connector, confirm that the DNS servers configured in the AD Connector are reachable, and that they have valid SRV records.
+To validate both of these requirements, join an Amazon Elastic Compute Cloud (Amazon EC2) instance from the AD Connector VPC to your on-premises Active Directory.
 Use the same DNS and user configuration as the AD Connector.